What is asthma?

 Asthma affects more than 3.8 million Canadians, including 850,000 children under the age of 14.
 In Canada, asthma is the third-most common chronic disease.
 Every day, over 300 Canadians are diagnosed with asthma, and tragically every year an estimated 250 Canadians die from an asthma attack.

 Asthma is not contagious.
-Its cause is still largely unknown, but researchers have determined that asthma can be caused by both hereditary and inherited factors.
+Its cause is still largely unknown, but researchers have determined that asthma can be caused by both hereditary and environmental factors.

 Just because you have a parent with asthma (or an allergy) does not mean you will have it, too.
 If one or both of your parents has asthma and/or allergies, it’s more likely that you will develop them.
 Researchers aren’t yet sure exactly why this is.